TheAnkitPurohit/TheAnkitPurohit/README.md

 ## 🚀 About Me

-👩‍💻 I'm currently working on Softcolon Technologies
+👩‍💻 I'm currently working in Softcolon Technologies

 🧠 I'm currently learning Solana and Web3